vijayxtreme/coxAutomotiveKBBTest/README.md

 ## INSTRUCTIONS

 It isn't necessary to npm install unless you are viewing the unit tests.
 Everything just works in the browser, head on over to `index.html` and open it up.
 It pulls from the file `script.js`.
-From there hit the **Start me up** button, and the program should connect over to KBB (so long as you have Internet).
-After a few seconds, you should see a message for the **Answer** in the **Answer** section.
+From there hit the **Start me up** button, and the program should connect over to KBB (so long as you have Internet, and aren't trying to view the site from an HTTPS server -- the Cox API is on HTTP so requests may be blocked via your browser).
+For best results, just open `index.html` from the folder directly on your computer and view locally.

+After clicking the "Start me up button", in a few seconds, you should see a message for the **Answer** in the **Answer** section, containing the result (Correct/Incorrect) and time in milliseconds.

 ## UNIT TESTING